 At Davis Levin Livingston, we assist clients in pursuing medical malpractice claims against healthcare providers that fail in their duty to their patients.
 Failure to diagnose an illness or disease can have catastrophic results and can even lead to death.
 You deserve the opportunity to have your voice heard by the Hawaii courts and to get compensation for what was done to you.

-Reasons for a Failure to Diagnose or Misdiagnosis
+Reasons for Misdiagnosis or Failure to Diagnose

 - Ordering the wrong tests

 - Misreading X-rays

 Without a qualified medical opinion, it is often very difficult to tell if your doctor made a mistake in your diagnosis.
 However, there are a few things you can look for that may tell you something is wrong:

 - No improvement from the treatment your doctor prescribed

 - The current treatment protocol is leaving you feeling worse than you were before